No Mercy (2001)

 The 2001 No Mercy was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
 It was the fourth No Mercy and took place on October 21, 2001, at the Savvis Center in St. Louis, Missouri.
-It was the final No Mercy event held under the WWF name as the promotion was renamed to World Wrestling Entertainment (WWE) in May 2002.
-It was also the final No Mercy held before the introduction of the brand extension in March 2002.
+It was the final No Mercy held before the introduction of the brand extension in March 2002 and also the final No Mercy held under the WWF name as the promotion was renamed to World Wrestling Entertainment (WWE) in May 2002.

 The main event was a Triple Threat No Disqualification match—a match involving three competitors against each other and it would be decided only through pinfall or submission.
 The match was contested for the WWF Championship.
-Stone Cold Steve Austin defended the title against Kurt Angle and Rob Van Dam.
+"Stone Cold" Steve Austin defended the title against Kurt Angle and Rob Van Dam.
 Austin pinned Van Dam after a Stone Cold Stunner to retain the title.

-The undercard featured The Rock versus Chris Jericho for the WCW Championship, The Undertaker versus Booker T, Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) versus Big Show and Tajiri for the WWF Tag Team Championship, Christian versus Edge in a Ladder match for the WWF Intercontinental Championship, Torrie Wilson versus Stacy Keibler in a Lingerie match, Test versus Kane and Hardy Boyz (Matt Hardy and Jeff Hardy) versus Lance Storm and The Hurricane for the WCW Tag Team Championship.
+The undercard featured The Rock versus Chris Jericho for the WCW Championship, The Undertaker versus Booker T, The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) versus Big Show and Tajiri for the WWF Tag Team Championship, Christian versus Edge in a Ladder match for the WWF Intercontinental Championship, Torrie Wilson versus Stacy Keibler in a Lingerie match, Test versus Kane, and The Hardy Boyz (Jeff Hardy and Matt Hardy) versus Lance Storm and The Hurricane for the WCW Tag Team Championship.

 Production

 Background

-No Mercy was first held by the World Wrestling Federation (WWF, now WWE) as a United Kingdom-exclusive pay-per-view (PPV) in May 1999.
+No Mercy was first held by the World Wrestling Federation (WWF, now WWE) as a United Kingdom-exclusive professional wrestling pay-per-view (PPV) event in May 1999.
 A second No Mercy was then held later that same year in October, but in the United States, which established No Mercy as the annual October PPV for the promotion.
-The 2001 event was the fourth event under the No Mercy name and was held on October 21 at the Savvis Center in St. Louis, Missouri.
+The fourth No Mercy event was held on October 21, 2001, at the Savvis Center in St. Louis, Missouri.